-A Joint Committee of Action of the C. I. and the R. I. L. U.
+Joint Committee of Action of the C. I. and the R. I. L. U.

-(Declaration of the Executive Committee of the C.f. and of the Executive Bureau of the R.I.L.U.)
+(Declaration of the Executive Committee of the C.I. and of the Executive Bureau of the R.I.L.U.)

 The general situation of the labor movement at the present time all over the world, demands a complete co-ordination of all organizations of the working class, both political and economic, that are prepared to fight against capitalism.
 The capitalist attack which has now been raging continuously for two years renders this co-ordination urgent and imperative.
 The form of co-ordination is of secondary importance.
-The main point of significance is that co-ordination is actually carried out, and can play a part in the daily struggles of the workers.
+The main point of significance is that co-ordination is actually carried out, and can play a part in the deally struggles of the unathers. play a part in the daily struggles of the workers.

 In the first International the political parties and the trade unions were amalgamated in one organization.
-During the epoch of the second International the overwhelming majority of the political parties were of a parliamentary opportunist character, and shrank from revolutionary mass struggles, while the trade unions, with few exceptions, confined themselves exclusively to defending the interests of the working class within the limits of capitalism, and shrank from conflicts with the bourgeois state.
+During the epoch of the second International the overwhelming majority of the political parties were of a parliamentary opportunist character, and shrank from revolutionary mass struggles, while the trace unions, with few exceptions, confined themselves exclusively to defending the interests of the working class within the limits of capitalism, and shrank from conflicts with the bourgeois state.

-In our epoch of desperate political conflicts at home and abroad, when the centralized forces of the bourgeoisie and its state power are mercilessly attacking the working class, when our most effectual fighting method must be mass action of the proletariat, the co-ordination of this action is most indispensable.
+In our epoch of desperate political conflicts at home and abroad, when the centralized forces of the bourgeoisie and its state power are mercilessly attacking the working class, when our most effectual fighting method must be mass action of the prole-tariat, the co-ordination of this action is most indispensable.